Technical and organizational security measures

 - The production data center is monitored 24x7x365 for power, network, environmental and technical issues.

-- Ingenico has a business continuity plan (BCP) and a disaster recovery plan (DRP) which are tested at least annually.
+- Worldline has a business continuity plan (BCP) and a disaster recovery plan (DRP) which are tested at least annually.

 PCI DSS includes a large set of security requirements and controls which are implemented and run on a regular basis.

 These security controls aim to keep a constant high security level on the payment platform, which leads to optimal protection for transactions and data.